ProvisionGenie/ProvisionGenie/Docs/docs/corecomponents/logicapps.md

    1. The related team channel rows are listed
    2. The channels are added into the `Channels` variable
    3. A child logic app is called with the team information and channels as input
-   4. The Team Id is extracted from the child logic app's response
+   4. The Team ID is extracted from the child logic app's response
    5. We wait until we get confirmation that the SharePoint site for the team has been created
    6. We wait until we get confirmation that the default files library for the team has been created
    7. The folder path for the default files library is composed based on the output of the previous actions